 Creating a marketplace with in-built analytics tools will allow sellers to understand the buyers’ behavior patterns, thus, selling them the products they need.
 For example, with data analysis, you may find that your product is not selling because people simply don’t see it.
 Misunderstanding customers’ needs are the worst impression a business wants to leave because this is a straight road in sales decrease.

 This feature is required to let sellers offer their clients the most advanced services.
 Featuring this tool, vendors will be able to add, duplicate, edit, and save descriptions of multiple products on a single page.
 Moreover, it enables dealers to insert standard and customizable goods attributes to their product grid and edit any goods info via in-grid editable fields and save it in a click.

 Step #4.
 Expand Your Online Marketplace Client Base

 After you release the product, you expect many users, both sellers and buyers.
 However, it requires some time and effort to transform your marketplace into a lead generation machine.
-That’s why it's vital to increase the user base long before your full-fledged website is made.
+That’s why it's vital to increase the user base long before you start your own online marketplace.

 Ensure that on launch day, your website won’t be a blank slate without any users.
 This makes it difficult for you to engage new users and lowers trust in your marketplace.
 So, put some effort into creating a loyal community before realizing your website.